antoniobytedev-vitis/vitis-workshop/course/5.loop optimization/5.3 Loop flattening/exercise/solution.md

 }

 ```
 If the loop has been flattened correctly, the name of the resulting loop should be outer_inner.
+This solution achieves better performance by removing the overhead between inner and outer loops.

 ## Finished table
 | Metric                        | **Without Flattening** | **With Flattening**